It's always worth trying

 I don't know if the mother understood.
 But I saw that the girl nodded and smiled.
 Maybe she understood it.
 The sharp message “You always go where you shouldn't!” given at this stage of life can block her forever.
 She will remember that she has to stick to the path that is designated for her, only this way you can go from point A to point B. What if she dreams about point C, where you need to find a new way?

-I don't really analyse my reactions.
+I don't really analyze my reactions.
 It flows rather from intuition.
 I feel that I should go and say something, so I do it.
 Maybe there is simply nothing to think about.
 It's a waste of life, thinking - go or not go, say or not say.
 It cost me nothing and maybe this person won't meet anyone today who tells: “You are doing great”.

 You'll die.
 This is a fact

 I try to take care of people at different levels.
 For example, our two wonderful employees of the District Library, I always bring them some books, reports, posters.
-And sometimes they recommend me something to read.
+And sometimes they recommend something to me to read.
 Recently one of them said: “I have something for you.”
 She puts a book in front of me, Warsztaty umierania [Workshops on dying] by Katarzyna Boni.
 I thought it would probably be pessimistic, but I took it.

 This is one of the most beautiful books I've read.
 It gives hope.
 I took at least 6 exercises from it to work with young people.

 For example, we are talking about a bowl of rice.
 There is a story in this book: you go to parents you have not seen for a long time, you are very connected with them, you write, call, solve various problems remotely.
 You come and they give you rice.
 You know rice is important to them, it's the only thing they have and can offer you.
-And recently in the place they live there was a failure in the nuclear power plant.
+And recently in the place where they live there was a failure in the nuclear power plant.
 Will you eat it or not?
-There are always a lot of discussions around this type of moral dilemmas.
+There are always a lot of discussions around this type of moral dilemma.
 Another exercise: you get 10 cards, on each you write one important thing in your life.
 Then you start reading the story of a woman who finds out she has cancer.
 After each passage you have to decide which of these things you discard, which has lesser value.
 Ultimately, it turns out that maybe a good job, money, and phone are not as important as building relationships, being with people.

 I learned a lot about death from my daughter.
 Some time ago my grandmother died, later my grandfather.
 Their death was talked about at home and I remember that Zuzia asked the question one evening: “Mum, will I die too?”
-On my chest, my heart totally blocked.
+On my chest, my heart was totally blocked.
 I thought how can I answer this question without lying, because we have never done it.
 I said: “Yes, one day yes.”
 “Oh,” my daughter said.
 I thought the topic was over.
 A few days later she asked again: “Mum, will you die as well?”
 These were some of the most beautiful and important conversations.
 I had to deal with my emotions and fears.
 It was Zuzia who made me tame death.
 For a long time I thought about death as something you don't talk about, you don't even think about, as it will never happen.
 But that's not true.
 You'll die.
 This is a fact.
 You can be afraid of it, but what for?
 You don't have a say on that.
 But you can choose not to miss your life, to get the most out of it.
 Experience valuable lessons such as jumping in a puddle, running in the morning dew, rolling downhill.
 Unrestrained, not sticking to predefined frames.
 Be able to feel the moment when you are free.
 Sometimes you need one sunset.
 Sometimes one quarrel.
 A conversation.
 Eating a good apple, warmed from the sun.
 It is also important to live in harmony with each other every day.
 Wake up, look at my husband, daughter, sit in the kitchen with my sister, brother, mother, brother-in-law in the warmth of the stove.
 It feels great, that's what I want.
-I think it has a meaning who we share our life with.
+I think it has a meaning to who we share our life with.
 I have a feeling that we are able to create a nice family with space for anger, sadness and happiness.
 There is also room for these “jumping-over-puddles” moments.
 And going out at 10pm on the balcony, if my daughter has such a need, because the stars are shining nicely.
 This moment is important.
 And saying that you can.
 If I could, I would let people hear it 24/7: You can do it!
 I know that some people have headphones in their ears for various reasons and won't listen.
 But it's always worth trying.

 More about EduKabe: edukabe.pl